Introduction

 license: MIT

-Instead of embedding the code, you can also refer to an existing file in either YAML or JSON format.
+Instead of embedding the metadata inline, you can also refer to an existing file in either YAML or JSON format.

 With YAML files: